Skip to content

 What automated documentation captures

-Dummy BI Automate's Document Report wizard reads your PBIP project folder and generates a comprehensive report covering:
+Dummy BI Automate's Document Report wizard reads your PBIP project folder (or opens a .pbix file directly via a built-in converter) and generates a comprehensive Excel workbook covering 25+ sheets.
+Key sheets include:

 Why this matters for consulting teams